 Dr. Hoven attended the University of Kansas for her undergraduate studies and received her Doctor of Optometry from the University of Houston, College of Optometry.
 Throughout the next 20 years, she opened and practiced at three offices in the Houston area.
 She was an active member of the Executive Council as well as the Advisory Council for Texas State Optical.
 Dr. Hoven moved to Durango in 2008 and is the owner of Advanced EyeCare.
 She is a member of the Colorado Optometric Association as well as the American Optometric Association.
 She is also active with the Durango High Noon Rotary Club.
 Dr. Hoven specializes in contact lens fitting, dry eye syndrome, ocular medical conditions, and glaucoma management.

 Dr. Rahner received his Bachelors of Science degree at the University of Colorado in Biology.
 He completed his doctorate degree at Pacific University College of Optometry.
-Dr. Rahner started his practice in Durango in 1976.
-He opened a second office in Pagosa Springs in 1977.
-He worked as a contract optometrist for the Indian Health Service in Ignacio, Towaoc, Shiprock, and Kayenta from 1977 to 1990.
+Dr. Rahner started his practice in Durango in 1976 and opened a second office in Pagosa Springs shortly thereafter.
+He also worked as a contract optometrist for the Indian Health Service in Ignacio, Towaoc, Shiprock, and Kayenta.
 Dr. Rahner started the La Plata County Eye and Ear Program with Bob Tyner in 1981.
-Dr. Rahner was a board member for the Colorado Optometric Association from 1980 to 1984 and was awarded the Young Optometrist of the year award by the Colorado Optometric Association.
-He has been a member of the Colorado Optometric Association since 1974.
+He was a board member for the Colorado Optometric Association and was awarded the Young Optometrist of the year award by the Colorado Optometric Association.
 Dr. Rahner and his office were awarded the Spirit of Durango award for his contributions to the community for his community service.
 Dr. Rahner has been directly involved with the American Red Cross, Soup Kitchen, Salvation Army, Cancer Society, Big Brothers/Big Sisters, the Boys and Girls Club, and youth baseball and basketball.

 Dr. Kiley Berry – Optometrist